 New Leaders Join The Nature Conservancy in New Mexico

-Two new staff at The Nature Conservancy (TNC) in New Mexico will help lead the growing challenges facing our land and water.
+Two new employees at The Nature Conservancy (TNC) in New Mexico will help develop solutions for growing climate and other environmental challenges facing our land, water and well-being.

-The two new positions bring the chapter’s staff to 14 people.
+The two new positions bring TNC’s staff in New Mexico to 13 people.

 The Nature Conservancy is a global conservation organization dedicated to conserving the lands and waters on which all life depends.
 Guided by science, we create innovative, on-the-ground solutions to our world's toughest challenges so that nature and people can thrive together.
 We are tackling climate change, conserving lands, waters and oceans at an unprecedented scale, providing food and water sustainably and helping make cities more sustainable.
 Working in 76 countries and territories: 37 by direct conservation impact and 39 through partners, we use a collaborative approach that engages local communities, governments, the private sector, and other partners.
 To learn more, visit www.nature.org or follow @nature_press on Twitter.